 Our campus and student life department act through a ministry philosophy that takes each student into account.
-MACU cultivates an environment in which spiritual formation is an integral part of the campus ethos and student life staff, resident assistants and student mentors are available to assist with personal and spiritual needs.
-Students thrive in forming emotional and spiritual maturity and a life mission that bring confidence in their faith and their future.
+MACU cultivates an environment where spiritual formation is integral to the campus ethos.
+Student life staff, resident assistants, and student mentors are available to assist with personal and spiritual needs.
+Students thrive in forming emotional and spiritual maturity and a life mission that brings confidence in their faith and future.

-Encounter.
-Mid-Atlantic Christian University students, faculty, and staff gather twice a week for Encounter services.
-The University believes that participation in Encounter is a vital part of the educational experience at Mid-Atlantic Christian University.
-Student led Encounters provide students with the opportunity to develop and demonstrate some of the educational outcomes expected of the University's graduates.
-At other times, a faculty member or a missionary, alumnus, or other guest speaks in Encounter.
+Chapel.
+Mid-Atlantic Christian University students, faculty, and staff gather twice a week for chapel services.
+The University believes that participation in chapel is vital to the educational experience at Mid-Atlantic Christian University.
+Student-led chapels allow students to develop and demonstrate some of the educational outcomes expected of the University's graduates.
+At other times, a faculty member, missionary, alumnus, or guest speaks in chapel.
 See the Student Handbook for attendance requirements and policies.

-In addition to our weekly Encounter services, there are many other spiritual growth events held throughout each semester.
-In the fall, Missions Emphasis week exposes students to cross-cultural ministries from various areas of the globe.
+In addition to our weekly chapel services, many other spiritual growth events are held each semester.
+In the fall, Missions Emphasis Week exposes students to cross-cultural ministries from various areas of the globe.
 In the spring, the MACU Rally (our homecoming event) helps students see God moving through guest speakers and alumni.
 MACU also offers Community Groups led by students, faculty, and staff.

 Dismissal.
 Mid-Atlantic Christian University reserves the right to require the withdrawal of, or refuse readmission to, any student at any time it deems necessary to safeguard its ideals of scholarship and Christian character and to secure compliance with its standards.
-Dishonesty in any phase of school work, failure to give truthful testimony to a University official, disregard for the safety and rights of others, and any behavior which reflects discredit upon Christ and the University are serious offenses which may lead to dismissal.
+Dishonesty in any phase of school work, failure to give truthful testimony to a University official, disregard for the safety and rights of others, and any behavior which reflects discredit upon Christ and the University are serious offenses that may lead to dismissal.
 A student receives a W for each course in the term.
 Honor Code.
-If students knowingly, or inadvertently, violate any MACU rule or regulation published in the Student Handbook, they are on their honor to report themselves to a Resident Assistant, a Residence Hall Director, or the Vice President for Student Services.
+If students knowingly or inadvertently violate any MACU rule or regulation published in the Student Handbook, they are on their honor to report themselves to a Resident Assistant, a Residence Hall Director, or the Vice President for Student Services.
 If violations by other students are known, students are expected to report those violations to a Residence Hall Director or the Vice President for Student Services.
-The University believes that Christians share the responsibility of assisting fellow Christians in personal spiritual growth.
+The University believes Christians are responsible for assisting fellow Christians in personal spiritual growth.
 Any honor code the University has is intended as a redemptive device.
 All violations of the honor code are viewed with the utmost seriousness.

 Christian Service.
-Upon graduation, in-seat four-year degree seeking students are required to complete a minimum of 60 hours of Christian service.
+Upon graduation, in-seat four-year degree seeking students must complete at least 60 hours of Christian service.
 Ideally, these hours will be completed over six semesters, 10 hours each semester.
 Two-year degree seeking students are required to complete a minimum of 30 hours of Christian service.
 These hours can be completed through a course that utilizes Christian service or through an approved and documented independent project.

-Upon graduation, online learners and any students who are in the School of Professional Studies are required to complete 40 hours of Christian service.
-If completed in 2 years, a student will participate in 10 hrs of Christian service a semester.
+Upon graduation, online learners and any students in the School of Professional Studies must complete 40 hours of Christian service.
+If completed in 2 years, a student will participate in 10 hours of Christian service a semester.
 These hours can be completed through a course that utilizes Service-learning or through an approved and documented independent project.